 Texas Summer Reading Program

-Overview | Getting Started | Creating Your CSLP Account | eNewsletter | Program Manuals | Rules of Use for CSLP Materials | Ordering Your Free Materials | Ordering Other Incentives | Training | Teen Video Challenge | Annual Themes and Slogans
+Overview | Getting Started | Creating Your CSLP Account | eNewsletter | Program Manuals | Rules of Use for CSLP Materials | Program Manuals on DVD | Ordering Your Free Materials | Ordering Other Incentives | Annual Themes and Slogans | Past Themes, Artwork, and Manuals | 2015 TSRP Survey | Webinars | Teen Video Challenge | Bingo Enabling Act

 Welcome to the Texas Summer Reading Program!
 The program centers around a statewide membership for public libraries in the Collaborative Summer Library Program (CSLP).